-87 Lawyer's Responsibilities to Former Clients and Other Third Persons
+Lawyer's Responsibilities to Former Clients and Other Third Persons

-[9] In addition to conflicts with other current clients, a lawyer's duties of loyalty and independence may be

-89 materially limited by responsibilities to former clients under Rule 1.9 or by the lawyer's responsibilities to

-90 other persons, such as fiduciary duties arising from a lawyer's service as a trustee, executor or corporate
+[9] In addition to conflicts with other current clients, a lawyer's duties of loyalty and independence may be materially limited by responsibilities to former clients under Rule 1.9 or by the lawyer's responsibilities to other persons, such as fiduciary duties arising from a lawyer's service as a trustee, executor or corporate director.

-91 director.

-92 Personal Interest Conflicts
+Personal Interest Conflicts

-93 [10] The lawyer's own interests should not be permitted to have an adverse effect on representation of a 94 client.
-For example, if the probity of a lawyer's own conduct in a transaction is in serious question, it may 95 be difficult or impossible for the lawyer to give a client detached advice.
-Similarly, when a lawyer has 96 discussions concerning possible employment with an opponent of the lawyer's client, or with a law firm 97 representing the opponent, such discussions could materially limit the lawyer's representation of the 98 client.
+[10] The lawyer's own interests should not be permitted to have an adverse effect on representation of a client.
+For example, if the probity of a lawyer's own conduct in a transaction is in serious question, it may be difficult or impossible for the lawyer to give a client detached advice.
+Similarly, when a lawyer has discussions concerning possible employment with an opponent of the lawyer's client, or with a law firm representing the opponent, such discussions could materially limit the lawyer's representation of the client.
 In addition, a lawyer may not allow related business interests to affect representation, for example, by referring clients to an enterprise in which the lawyer has an undisclosed financial interest.
-See Rule 99 100 1.8 for specific rules pertaining to a number of personal interest conflicts, including business transactions 101 with clients.
-See also Rule 1.10 (personal interest conflicts under Rule 1.7 ordinarily are not imputed to 102 other lawyers in a law firm).
+See Rule 1.8 for specific rules pertaining to a number of personal interest conflicts, including business transactions with clients.
+See also Rule 1.10 (personal interest conflicts under Rule 1.7 ordinarily are not imputed to other lawyers in a law firm).

-103 [11] When lawyers representing different clients in the same matter or in substantially related matters are 104 closely related by blood or marriage, there may be a significant risk that client confidences will be 105 revealed and that the lawyer's family relationship will interfere with both loyalty and independent professional judgment.
-As a result, each client is entitled to know of the existence and implications of the 106 107 relationship between the lawyers before the lawyer agrees to undertake the representation.
-Thus, a 108 lawyer related to another lawyer, e.g., as parent, child, sibling or spouse, ordinarily may not represent a 109 client in a matter where that lawyer is representing another party, unless each client gives informed 110 consent.
-The disgualification arising from a close family relationship is personal and ordinarily is not

-111 imputed to members of firms with whom the lawyers are associated.
+[11] When lawyers representing different clients in the same matter or in substantially related matters are closely related by blood or marriage, there may be a significant risk that client confidences will be revealed and that the lawyer's family relationship will interfere with both loyalty and independent professional judgment.
+As a result, each client is entitled to know of the existence and implications of the relationship between the lawyers before the lawyer agrees to undertake the representation.
+Thus, a lawyer related to another lawyer, e.g., as parent, child, sibling or spouse, ordinarily may not represent a client in a matter where that lawyer is representing another party, unless each client gives informed consent.
+The disqualification arising from a close family relationship is personal and ordinarily is not imputed to members of firms with whom the lawyers are associated.
 See Rule 1.10.

-112 [12] A lawyer is prohibited from engaging in sexual relationships with a client unless the sexual

-113 relationship predates the formation of the client-lawyer relationship.
+[12] A lawyer is prohibited from engaging in sexual relationships with a client unless the sexual relationship predates the formation of the client-lawyer relationship.
 See Rule 1.8(j).

-114 Interest of Person Paying for a Lawyer's Service
+Interest of Person Paying for a Lawyer's Service

-[13] A lawyer may be paid from a source other than the client, including a co-client, if the client is or independent judgment to the client.
+[13] A lawyer may be paid from a source other than the client, including a co-client, if the client is informed of that fact and consents and the arrangement does not compromise the lawyer's duty of loyalty or independent judgment to the client.
 See Rule 1.8(f).
-If acceptance of the payment from any other source presents a significant risk that the lawyer's representation of the client will be materially limited by the lawyer's own interest in accommodating the person paying the lawyer's fee or by the lawyer's responsibilities to a payer who is also a co-client, then the lawyer must comply with the requirements of paragraph (b) before accepting the representation, including determining whether the conflict is
+If acceptance of the payment from any other source presents a significant risk that the lawyer's representation of the client will be materially limited by the lawyer's own interest in accommodating the person paying the lawyer's fee or by the lawyer's responsibilities to a payer who is also a co-client, then the lawyer must comply with the requirements of paragraph (b) before accepting the representation, including determining whether the conflict is consentable and, if so, that the client has adequate information about the material risks of the representation.